Economic Growth and Business Cycles

 Causes of Business Cycles

-Many hypotheses attempt to explain the causes of the business cycle.
+Many hypotheses try to explain the business cycle.
 Some say that major innovations are the cause of business cycles, such as the development of the railroad, motor vehicle, and computer technology.
 Indeed, when fundamental innovations are made, many business people discover how to capitalize on the new technology.
-For instance, the framework of the Internet as it exists today coupled with programming languages, especially open source programming languages, allows innovators to develop a wide variety of services based on these fundamental technologies.
+For instance, Internet technology coupled with programming languages, especially open source programming languages, allows innovators to develop a wide variety of services based on these fundamental technologies.

-Others argue that variations in the supply of money cause business cycles.
-Indeed, an increase in the money supply will have a stimulatory effect, at least at first, but eventually it ends because people start anticipating inflation that results when the money supply is continually increasing.
-However, the contraction of the money supply will certainly cause a contraction of the economy, because businesses cannot make a profit without being able to sell their wares.
-When money supply declines, deflation sets in, which causes many people to hold onto their money since it becomes more valuable in time.
+Others argue that a varying money supply causes business cycles.
+Indeed, an increase in the money supply will stimulate the economy, at least at first, but eventually it ends because people start anticipating inflation that results when the money supply is continually increasing.
+However, the contraction of the money supply will contract the economy, because businesses cannot profit without being able to sell their wares.
+When money supply declines, deflation sets in, motivating people to save their money since it becomes more valuable in time.

 However, the main cause of business cycles is a fluctuation in consumer spending.
 As the economy recovers from recession, people's confidence increases, so their spending increases, which gives rise to a multiplier effect, raising the income of both individuals and businesses, which in turn, stimulates more spending.
-However, at some point, the business cycle peaks because people have no more money to spend, and indeed, many people have borrowed money, so their debt load forces them to stop spending at some point, since they must repay their debt, with the result that consumer spending declines.
+However, at some point, the business cycle peaks because people have no more money to spend, and indeed, many people have borrowed money, so their debt load forces them to stop spending at some point, since they must repay their debt, resulting is less consumer spending.

 How Capital Goods and Consumer Durables Are Affected by the Business Cycle

-When the economy starts to decline, the first companies that suffer are the ones that produce capital goods and durable consumer items, such as automobiles, computers, and appliances.
-Businesses generally do not have a need to increase their purchase of capital stock in a declining economy, because the equipment that they have can produce enough output to satisfy declining needs.
+When the economy declines, the first companies to suffer are those producing capital goods and durable consumer items, such as automobiles, computers, and appliances.
+Businesses need not increase their purchases of capital stock in a declining economy, because the equipment they have can produce enough output to satisfy declining needs.
 Likewise, consumers lose confidence in the economy, so they cut back on major purchases, such as cars and trucks, computers, and appliances, since most people replace these items when they want a newer or better version.
 However, in an uncertain economy, people will hold onto what they have for longer periods of time.
 Through the multiplier effect, the economy slows even more until it reaches a trough.
 However, most services and nondurable consumer goods are relatively unaffected by recession, because it is difficult for consumers to put off such purchases, such as for food, clothing, and medical services.
 Indeed, some firms actually receive increased business during a recession, such as auto repair shops and law firms specializing in bankruptcy, since the need for these services usually increases as a result of the recession.